 - 2 to 3 cups whole wheat panko + more if needed

-- Using your air fryer: Turn your air fryer on and set to 390 degrees.
-Let air fryer pre-heat.
-When ready, place the pork either into the air fryer drawer or on the air fryer racks.
-Close and cook for about 12 to 14 minutes, rotating the trays or flipping the pork, halfway through.
-Repeat with remaining pork cutlets until all cooked.
+- When ready, place the chicken into the air fryer drawers or on the air fryer racks.
+Close and cook for about 16 to 17 minutes, rotating the trays or flipping the chicken, halfway through.
+I was able to cook all 4 at one time.
+If needed, continue cooking in the air fryer until all of your chicken is cooked.

 To learn more about pork and the importance of properly cooking pork to the correct temperature, click here.